nmstate/nmstate/CONTRIBUTING.md

 - Methods/functions should be organized per level of abstraction, where callee sits below their caller.
 - Avoid output-arguments (arguments to output data out of a function/method).
-- Don’t use boolean arguments, use 2 functions/methods instead.
-- Don’t return an error code, throw an exception instead.

 Ref: Book: Clean Code by Robert C. Martin (Uncle Bob)